Enable passwordless security key sign-in to Windows 10 devices with Azure Active Directory (preview)

 - Select File > New project.

-- Give your project a name and take note of the path where your project is created.
+- Give your project a name and take note of the path where your project is created, then select Next.

 - Leave Provisioning package selected as the Selected project workflow and select Next.

-- Select All Windows desktop editions under Choose which settings to view and configure and select Next.
+- Select All Windows desktop editions under Choose which settings to view and configure, then select Next.

 - Select Finish.